 - MRAC's very own Jack Doyle W9GPI begins another term as ARRL Central Division Director (having previously served from 1949-1951).
-He will serve 2 more terms until 1963. - MRAC meets every Thursday evening at 8 PM at the Milwaukee Central Library 814 W. Wisconsin Ave. except during the months of June, July, and August. - Collins radio introduces the KWM-1, the first amateur transceiver.
-It was also the first SSB transmitting device.
+He will serve 2 more terms between now and 1963. - MRAC meets every Thursday evening at 8 PM at the Milwaukee Central Library 814 W. Wisconsin Ave. except during the months of June, July, and August. - Terry Sterman W9DIA launches Amateur Electronic Supply.
+Terry would become an MRAC member in 1958. - Collins radio introduces the KWM-1, the first amateur transceiver.
+It was also the first commercial SSB transmitting device.
 It covered 10, 15, and 20 meters. - Russia launches the first satellite, named Sputnik (October 4). - The R. L. Drake Co. introduces the model 1A receiver.
-It possibly is the first receiver designed specifically to receive single sideband, then a new voice mode. - The Milwaukee Braves baseball team wins the World Series, beating the New York Yankees 4 games to 3. - Fairchild Semiconductor is formed from 8 engineers who left Shockley Semiconductor.
+It possibly is the first receiver designed specifically to receive single sideband, then a new voice mode. - Chicago again hosts an ARRL National Convention. - The Milwaukee Braves baseball team wins the World Series, beating the New York Yankees 4 games to 3. - The Green Bay Packers open the new City Stadium built expressly for professional football games, the first such stadium in the country.
+Its original capacity was 32,500. - Fairchild Semiconductor is formed from 8 engineers who left Shockley Semiconductor.
 Among the 8 engineers are Gordon Moore and Robert Noyce who would later form Intel Corporation.
-The engineers are sometimes referred to as "the gang of 8".
+The engineers are sometimes referred to as "The Gang of 8" or the "Tratorous 8".
+The company was formed with financing from Sherman Fairchild and the company became a division of Fairchild Camera and Instrument Co.

-- MRAC meets the first 3 Wednesdays of the month at the ESM Building 3112 Highland Ave. except during the months of June, July, and August. - MRAC members participate with and supervise a drawing for a Hallicrafters receiver at Amateur Electronic Supply's Christmas Party. - 27 MHz taken away from hams and the Citizens Radio Service created. - Every amateur station was required to have a receiver capable of receiving possible emergency broadcasts of the CONELRAD (Control of Electromagnetic [or Electronic] Radiation) broadcast system (on either 640 Kc or 1240 Kc) and to monitor it any time their station was transmitting (so they could immediately shut down in case of an enemy attack). - Cosmos Industries introduces the Cosmophone 35 SSB transciever.
-Over the next couple of years a total of only 100 of 3 different Cosmophone models 35, 50 and 1000), were ever produced including the model 1000, a kilowatt version of the transceiver. - Harmon / Kardon introduces the first Hi Fi stereo receiver (Tuner, preamp, and power amplifier in one package). - The Milwaukee Braves baseball team again won the National League pennant but this time lost the World Series to the New York Yankees 3 games to 4.
+- MRAC meets the first 3 Wednesdays of the month at the ESM Building 3112 Highland Ave. except during the months of June, July, and August. - MRAC members participate with and supervise a drawing for a Hallicrafters receiver at Amateur Electronic Supply's Christmas Party. - Bob Paquette forms Select Sound Service in Milwaukee to provide commercial and live sound audio systems. - 27 MHz is taken away from hams and the Class D Citizens Radio Service created. - Every amateur station was required to have a receiver capable of receiving possible emergency broadcasts of the CONELRAD (Control of Electromagnetic [or Electronic] Radiation) broadcast system (on either 640 Kc or 1240 Kc) and to monitor it any time their station was transmitting (so they could immediately shut down in case of an enemy attack). - Cosmos Industries introduces the Cosmophone 35 SSB transceiver.
+Over the next couple of years a total of only 100 of 3 different Cosmophone models (35, 50 and 1000), were ever produced including the model 1000, a kilowatt version of the transceiver. - The Jet Propulsion Labs Amateur Radio Club is formed. - Gerald Holtom, a British graphic designer and artist designed the logo for the British Campaign for Nuclear Disarmament which would go on to be recognized as an international peace symbol (becoming popular starting in the late 1960's). - Leo Esaki, a Japanese scientist, observes that a semiconductor diode heavily doped with impurities will exhibit a negative resistance under certain circumstances.
+This is the discovery of the Tunnel Diode. - Harmon / Kardon introduces the first Hi Fi stereo receiver (Tuner, preamp, and power amplifier in one package). - Milwaukee's John Koss and Martin Lange Jr. demonstrate a phonograph with a privacy switch and the world's first stereo headphones, the model SP/3.
+The original SP/3 headphone is in the Smithsonian. - The Milwaukee Braves baseball team again won the National League pennant but this time lost the World Series to the New York Yankees 3 games to 4.